 Over 90% of the world’s trade is transported by ocean freight.
-That equates to over 10 billion metric tonnes of cargo moved each year around the globe.
-For the most part the container shipping industry provides a cost effective and safe way of transporting goods.
-In most instances your cargo will arrive on schedule and in the condition you expect.
+This equates to over 10 billion metric tonnes of cargo being moved each year around the globe.
+For the most part, the container shipping industry provides a cost-effective and safe way of transporting goods.
+In most instances, your cargo will arrive on schedule and in the condition you expect.

 Shipping, however, is not without associated risks.

-Below we will discuss some of these risks, give an insight on what happens after an incident at sea and what options are available to mitigate against these risks.
+Below we will discuss some of these risks, give an insight into what happens after an incident at sea, and discuss what options are available to mitigate these risks.

-When transporting goods via sea freight there are two types of risks you need to consider to insure against.
+When transporting goods via sea freight there are two types of risks you can insure against.
 The risks specific to your consignment and the risks for the vessel.

 Risks specific to your consignment: